markshannon/python_formal_semantics/operations.md

 Halt has no operands.

 A special operation, `HALT`, exists for terminating execution of a thread.
-All other operations implicitly procede to executing the next operation.
+All other operations implicitly proceed to executing the next operation.
 `HALT` does not; execution of the thread halts.

 `HALT` removes the current thread from the interpreter's `threads` and `runnable-threads` sets.